-Mickey exits the locker room.
+Mickey walks slowly through the stable.
 Looks about.
 Strange, even the horses are subdued.

-Half of the stable cordoned off with crime tape.
+A portion of the stable cordoned off with crime tape.
 Reins attached to a thick rope hang from the ceiling in the center of the restricted area.